grpc/grpc-community/governance.md

 #### Timeline

-Steering Committee elections are held annually.
+Steering Committee elections are held annually and terms are a year in length.
 Six weeks or more before the election, the Steering Committee will appoint Election Officer(s) (see below).
 Two weeks or more before the election, the Election Officer(s) will issue a call for nominations.
 Three days before the election, the call for nominations will be closed.
 The election will be open for voting not less than two weeks and not more than four.
 The results of the election will be announced within one week of closing the election.
 New Steering Committee members will take office on December 16th each year.

 #### Election Officer(s)